 - Talk about the possibility of the pregnancy going beyond the prescribed ‘due date’.
 This is often a feature of VBAC pregnancy.
 Some hospitals or midwives consider this to be a risk factor because the chance of a repeat c-section is about 9% greater (Coassolo et al. 2005).
 However, the risk of uterine rupture is no greater.

 - Talk to her and her partner about what actually happens if the uterus ruptures.
-They may be imagining all kinds of horrific scenes such as the baby bursting out of the woman’s abdomen.
+They may be imagining all kinds of horrific scenes such as the baby bursting out of an exploding abdomen.

 - If she is planning to birth in hospital she needs to know what the hospital policies are and decide what she will or won’t go along with.
 This means talking about the risks of the usual interventions such as CTG monitoring.
 A very clear birth statement can help the staff to support her wishes.